joe-gz/ga-sample-teach-APIs/README.md

 We have a movie search!

 ## You Do (2-3 mins)
-Right now our search only returns movie titles, a and picture.
+Right now our search only returns movie titles, and a picture.
-Take a couple minutes to explore the returned data and add something else to the browser.
-What's the plot?
-IMDB rating?
+Take a couple minutes to explore the data returned to the console and add something else to the browser.
+What's the movie about?
+Does it have a high rating?

 ## Bonus